hborlik/EV2-Engine/current_notes.md

 ## Abstract
 This thesis presents a method to experiment with Wave Function Collapse in a 3d environment.
 Implement a flexible WFC graph algorithm in C++.

+## Design Goals

+1. Flexible WFC for 3d irregular scenes
+2. Easily reconfigurable and data defined behavior

+## Research Questions

+1. Is it possible to extend WFC to an unstructured 3d environment?

 Jan 20 meeting notes: data structures for graph representation and understand WFC.
     Write an abstract! (three week deadline) Feb 10